 The word "microfiber," as you can imagine, means small fiber.
 How small you ask?
 I could go on and on using words such as denier, decitex, and micrometers, but who really knows THOSE words?
 So instead of making you go to the web (unless you're smarter than me), I’ll put it in layman’s terms: Most microfibers are about 1/5 of the diameter of a human hair.
 These synthetic microfibers are most commonly made from polyester and polyamide.

-Our Small Screen & Lens Cleaning Kit is a handy gift for the hunter, skier, snowboarder, photographer, stargazer, or tablet user on your shopping list!
+Our kits are handy gifts for the hunter, skier, snowboarder, photographer, stargazer, or tablet user on your shopping list!

 We're proud to carry DuPont!